-At Guide to Grace, we hold and guide women on their leap from solopreneur to entrepreneur or from entrepreneur to freedompreneur.
+At Unleash Your Freedom, we hold and guide women on their leap from solopreneur to entrepreneur or from entrepreneur to freedompreneur.

 If you're unfamiliar with these terms, picture a symphony orchestra: